 My robotic assisted laparoscopic surgery to remove my cancer-infested prostate was a huge success.
-My cancer levels are still undetectable a year later.
+My cancer levels are still undetectable 3 years later.
 But this surgery takes out something at the very core of man’s body, and that has other consequences beyond cancer treatment.

 I was shocked to find an extraordinarily minimalist roadmap for recovery of the other things that go by the wayside along with the prostate – notably urinary continence and erectile function.
 I have invested a lot of energy learning and finding resources which I want to share with you.
 I got tons of excellent help from pioneers around the world – people who had similar experiences and paved the way for me to follow.
 But these stories were hard to find.

 A year after my prostate surgery, I felt ready to start telling my story and created the Recovering Man blog.